billytaj/parkinson_int_meta_pipe/README.md

 # Important Features
 ---
-This pipeline was built with a few key features that make it easier to use than other pipes.
+This pipeline was built with a few key features that make it easier to use than other pipelines.
 ## Verbose-mode
 This pipeline will produce many interim files along the way.
 In an effort to maintain transparency, and allow for debugging and inspection of stages, the interim files have been saved, and compressed at each stage of the pipeline.
 If the user wishes to avoid compression (saving roughly 1/100th of the runtime), the compress flag argument should be set to "verbose".
 Otherwise, the default is to compress the interim files.

 ## Auto-resume
 The pipeline is capable of skipping any and all stages it has run before.
 If the user wishes to run a subset of stages, the user has to remove the stage folders, and any compressed files of the accompanying stage, and the pipeline will re-run the missing stages.
 Note:  The removed stages do not have to be contiguous, but it is recommended that they are, to ensure the accuracy of the pipeline results.
 Eg: a pipeline runs A -> B -> C -> D -> E.  If A, and D are removed, The pipeline will re-run A and D, leaving B, C, and E alone.
 However, if D depends on C, then the changes from A -> B -> C will not propagate downward.
 This feature also has the benefit of being able to resume running if the pipeline run was operating on a job-scheduler-controlled system, and inadequate time was allocated to the job.
+The pipeline will simply pick up where it left off until the job is complete.

 ## Auto-death
 In an effort to save computational resources, the pipeline will shut itself down if the dependencies of a stage are not met.
 This is to ensure that if a pipeline run is part of a batch-processing scheduler, the pipeline will not continue to waste resources on an erroneous job.

-# Parallelism in the pipeline
+# Increasing performance
 ---
+## Operating mode
-The pipeline operates in a singularity machine.
-As of writing (Sept 28, 2018), singularity does not support multi-machine parallelism.
+The pipeline operates in a Singularity machine.
+As of writing (Sept 28, 2018), Singularity does not support multi-machine parallelism.
 This pipeline does not utilize MPI, but instead strives to use all the cores made available by the singularity machine through the Python Multiprocessing module.
 To increase the performance of the pipeline, more cores should be given to the host machine, and increasing the number of cores the pipeline is allowed to use.

+## Verbose-mode
+---
+The "keep" and "quiet" settings to verbose_mode will use additional time to compress (keep) or delete (quiet) the interim files produced by the pipeline.
+If the performance of a single run is the priority, the "verbose" option should be used to avoid this overhead.